 \section{Introduction}

+In early 2021 the United States Capitol in Washington was stormed during a riot and violent attack.
+A similar storming occurred in Brazil in 2023.
+Although both attacks were instances in longer sequences of events, these have provided a testimony for many observers who had claimed that online actions, including the propagation of disinformation, have offline consequences.
+Soon after, a number of papers have been published about the relation between online disinformation and offline violence, among other related relations.

-Recently, \citet{Piazza21} published an intriguing study on the relationship between online disinformation and domestic terrorism.
-According to his result, disinformation spread by governmental actors and political parties contributes to domestic terrorism but the effect is mediated by political polarization and tribalism within countries.
-Rather similar results were recently obtained also by \citet{Gallacher21} according to whom discussions in social media between opposing groups are associated with offline physical violence.
+Recently, an intriguing study was published on the relationship between online disinformation and domestic terrorism.
+According to the paper's result, disinformation spread by governmental actors and political parties contributes to domestic terrorism but the effect is mediated by political polarization and tribalism within countries~\citep{Piazza21}.
+According to rather similar results in a different paper, discussions on social media between opposing groups are associated with offline physical violence~\citep{Gallacher21}.
+These results further align with those showing that disinformation spread by foreign actors is associated with physical violence \citep{Arayankalam21}.
 A relation has been also found between online hate speech and offline hate crimes~\citep{Williams20}.
-Closer to the present study, \citet{Kirkizh21} further found that exposure to online news is positively associated with participation in political demonstrations, including particularly in authoritarian countries.
-Even closer to the present paper, \citet{Arayankalam21} showed that disinformation spread by foreign actors is associated with physical violence.
+To this end, it has also been observed that white supremacist online propaganda tends to later appear offline in the form of fliers, banners, and graffiti~\citep{Diab23}.
+Closer to the present study, it has been observed that exposure to online news is positively associated with participation in political demonstrations, including particularly in authoritarian countries \citep{Kirkizh21}.
 While there is thus a solid foundation for the present work, thus far, the relation between online disinformation and offline political protests has not been explored.